DeborahAkp/Portfolio/SQL/Project 3/README.md

 GROUP BY cs.year, no_of_customers_current, no_of_customers_previous
 ORDER BY cs.year;
 ```
+__Customer Acquisition__
+- In 2011, there were 1,309 customers acquired.
+As it is the first year, there is no previous year's customer count available.
+- In 2012, there were 1,373 customers, representing a growth rate of 4.66% compared to the previous year.
+- In 2013, there were 1,458 customers, representing a growth rate of 5.83% compared to the previous year.
+- In 2014, there were 1,511 customers, representing a growth rate of 3.51% compared to the previous year.

+__Customer Retention__
+- The "no_existing_customers" column represents the number of customers who were classified as "Existing Customers" in each year.
+- The "no_new_customers" column represents the number of customers who were classified as "New Customers" in each year.
+A new customer is defined as an individual who has made a purchase during the given calendar year or whose most recent purchase date exceeds a period of one year.
+- The "retention_rate" column represents the retention rate, which is calculated as the ratio of the number of existing customers to the previous year's customer count.
+- In 2011, since it is the first year, there are no new customers, and the retention rate is not applicable (NULL).
+- In 2012, out of the 1,373 customers, 1,163 were existing customers, and 210 were new customers.
+The retention rate is 0.89 (89%).
+- In 2013, out of the 1,458 customers, 1,273 were existing customers, and 185 were new customers.
+The retention rate is 0.93 (93%).
+- In 2014, out of the 1,511 customers, 1,387 were existing customers, and 124 were new customers.
+The retention rate is 0.95 (95%).

+Overall, the number of customers has been increasing each year, indicating growth in customer acquisition.
+The retention rate is relatively high, with a consistent upward trend, suggesting that the company has been successful in retaining its customers over time.

 |year  |no_of_customers_current|no_of_customers_previous|growth_rate   |no_existing_customers|no_new_customers|retention_rate|
 |------|-----------------------|------------------------|--------------|---------------------|----------------|--------------|
 |2011  |1309                   |NULL                    |%             |1309                 |0               |NULL          |